ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 >
 > ["load_ref()" in docs](/develop/func/stdlib/#load_ref)

-## 📬 External and Internal transactions
+## 📬  External and Internal Transactions

-In this section, you will learn more about `internal` and `external` transactions, and we will create transactions and send them to the network, trying to minimize the use of  pre-cooked functions.
+In this section, we’ll learn more about `internal` and `external` transactions and we’ll create transactions and send them to the network to minimize the use of pre-cooked functions.

-We will use a ready-made wallet to make the task easier and help to concentrate on the study.
-To do this, you can use Tonkeeper, deposit 1 TON to this wallet, and send the transaction to any address (you can even use the same wallet address).
-This way, the wallet app (Tonkeeper) will deploy the wallet, and we can send the necessary transactions to the network.
+To carry out this process it is necessary to make use of a ready-made wallet to make the task easier.
+To accomplish this:
+1. Install the [wallet app](/participate/wallets/apps)(e.g., Tonkeeper is used by the author)
+2. Switch wallet app to v3r2 address version
+3. Deposit 1 TON into the wallet
+4. Send the transaction to another address (you can send to yourself, to the same wallet).

+This way, the Tonkeeper wallet app will deploy the wallet contract and we can use it for the following steps.

 :::note
-At the time of writing the tutorial all wallets by default use Wallet v4.
-We will not use plugins, so we need the functionality provided by Wallet v3.
-Tonkeeper allows you to choose the version of the wallet, so I recommend to deploy v3 by sending transaction from this wallet to any address.
+At the time of writing, most wallet apps on TON by default use the wallet v4 version.
+Plugins are not required and we’ll make use of the functionality provided by wallet v3.
+During use, Tonkeeper allows the user to choose the version of the wallet they want.
+Therefore, it is recommended to deploy wallet version 3 (wallet v3).
 :::

 ### TL-B

-As you may already know, everything in TON Blockchain is a `cell`.
-And to properly serialize and deserialize the data we need standards.
-To do this, `TL-B` was invented, with which you could learn about what, how and in what sequence should be stored inside cells.
+As noted, everything in TON Blockchain is a smart contracts consists of cells.
+To properly serialize and deserialize the data we need standards.
+To accomplish the serialization and deserialization process, `TL-B` was created as a universal tool to describe different data types in different ways with different sequences inside cells.

-In this section, we will look at [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
-This file will be very useful during future development, as it will describe how different cells should be assembled.
-In our case, we will refer to details related to internal and external transactions.
+In this section, we’ll examine [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
+This file will be very useful during future development, as it describes how different cells should be assembled.
+In our case specifically, it details the intricacies of internal and external transactions.

 :::info
-At this stage you do not need to understand TL-B, as the information described will be clear even without it.
-However, information on TL-B, in any case, will not be excessive, as you can return to this tutorial in the future.

-You can read about it in the [documentation](/learn/overviews/tl-b-language) or read a [very useful article](https://github.com/xssnick/ton-deep-doc/blob/master/TL-B.md) from [@xssnik](https://t.me/xssnik).
+Basic information will be provided within this guide.
+For further details, please refer to our TL-B [documentation](/develop/data-formats/tl-b-language) to learn more about TL-B.
 :::

 ### CommonMsgInfo